On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 The grass meadow where my picnic table sat was lovely, but so open that my site had zero

-only temporarily abandoned by a serial killer.
-Warily, I heated up some soup, scanning the surrounding
+looked only recently and possibly temporarily abandoned by a serial killer.
+Warily, I heated up

-on the grass and read until the sun sunk.
-By then I had a neighbor on my other side, a fairly
+car and sleep, so I spread a blanket on the grass and read until the sun sunk.
+By then I had a

-new Sprinter whose occupants pretty much stayed inside but could probably hear me scream
+neighbor on my other side, a fairly new Sprinter whose occupants pretty much stayed inside

-if the serial killer did return, hatchet in hand.
-Whether they’d bother helping was a matter I
+but could probably hear me scream if the serial killer did return, hatchet in hand.
+Whether

 I crawled into my stifling hot car and locked the doors.

-truly did not want to waste any more imaginingson what these rednecks with the revving motors were doing exactly.
-Was it a small group of
+sleep but truly did not want to waste any more imagination what these rednecks with the revving motors

 And so I imagined I was acclimated to the tropics, having grown up in an equatorial jungle, not in the chilly mountains of